-For the two Graded Discussion Threads, the arrangements for concession are a little different.
+The two Graded Discussion Threads are group assignments in Canvas, and the graded thread deadlines will not be extended for individual students.
 These threads are each open for ~6 weeks, and it is recommended that students do not leave their posts until the last minute.
 One pedagogical purpose of these threads is to facilitate discussion with your peers and help build a community of learning around the course, which cannot happen if everyone posts on the day of the deadline.
-As group assignments in Canvas, the graded thread deadlines will not be extended for individual students.
 Sickness or emergency around the date of the deadline will not be considered adequate grounds for concession.
 If there are long-term circumstances affecting your ability to engage with the Graded Discussion Threads, please reach out to the Instructor well before the first deadline.